solita/ade-notify-api-reference-azure/README.md

 # Introduction
 This repository contains a reference solution for notifying incoming source data files for Agile Data Engine Notify API (https://ade.document360.io/docs/notify-api) in Azure.

-The repository is provided for reference purposes only and the solution may require modifications to fit your use case.
-Please use at your own caution.
+**The repository is provided for reference purposes only and the solution may require modifications to fit your use case.
+Note that this solution is not part of the Agile Data Engine product.
+Please use at your own caution.**

 **Contents:**
 - Bicep templates for deploying required Azure resources